mcraiha/CommonSecrets/SPECIFICATIONS.md

 ### Version number

 This **MUST** be first element (and this is only element where order matters).
+It is first element because it is easier to check file formats when needed information is as early as possible.

-Contains an integer that tells what CommonSecrets version this file uses.
-Currently there is only version 1.
+Version number is an integer that tells what CommonSecrets version this file uses.
+Currently there is only version **1**.

 ## Data parts